adaptris/interlok-docs-legacy/pages/advanced/advanced-new-relic-profiling.md

 summary: This page describes how to profile Interlok and inject statistics into New Relic
 ---

-> If you don't know what [New Relic][] is then you can blithely ignore  this document.
+{% include note.html content="If you don't know what [New Relic][] is then you can blithely ignore  this document." %}

 ## Installation ##